Create and manage a database instance

 To stop or start a database instance, you must have CAN MANAGE

 permissions on it.
-To stop or start an instance, use the Databricks UI or an API call.
+To stop or start an instance, use the Databricks UI, API call, Python

 - UI